opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 *Checkbox, Default: On*
 Whether to render time signatures on the staves

+#### New Systems From XML
+*Checkbox, Default: Off*
+This determines whether system breaks specified in the MusicXML will be honored.

 ##Shortcode Options

 The shortcode has the same options as above, though as attributes written in camelCase.